The Google map below show orchards that have been located as part of our Traditional Orchard Survey.

 A site with less than five trees, or more than 20m between the crown edges.
 These are normally left over from a larger orchard and may even be a single (old) tree.
 Rarely these may be younger trees that have been included for a particular reason of interest.
 Biodiversity interest of relict sites is high as a point of biota colonisation.

 A site that is or probably was an orchard but has become so overgrown that any fruit trees are outnumbered by non-fruit plants.
 This is mostly secondary woodland.

 Intensively managed traditional orchard trees:

 Trees which have some botanical or heritage interest, normally on semi-vigorous or vigorous rootstocks, but the site may be managed with herbicides or pesticides.
 The standing deadwood habitat within aging standard trees will not be affected by sprays so is of high biodiversity value.

 Abandoned or organic bush orchard:

-Trees on highly dwarfing rootstock often planted in narrow rows but with no evidence of intensive management.
+Trees on low-vigour rootstock, often planted in narrow rows but with no evidence of intensive management.
 Includes sites known to be organic as the biological diversity benefits of this management may be increased; there is some evidence that formerly intensive sites that have become neglected have high biodiversity value.

 Updating the maps